gecko0307/dlib/README.md

 * [D-VXLMapPreview](https://github.com/rakiru/D-VXLMapPreview) - isometric preview generator for Ace of Spades and Iceball maps
 * [dlib-webp](https://github.com/georgy7/dlib-webp) - WebP image format decoder based on libwebp
 * [SMSFontConverter](https://github.com/Doom2fan/SMSFontConverter) - a program for generating Sega Master System fonts.

-If you use dlib, please tell me by email (gecko0307@gmail.com), and I'll add your link to the list.